yoav-klein/kerberos/README.md

 This is all done by the `init-kdc.sh` script.

-## Application
+## Applications
 ---
+We have 2 demo applications, one using the Kerveros API directly, and one uses the more generic GSS-API.

-We have a demo application which is a little bit more elegant form of the reference code from the MIT `krb5` repository, also included here.
+The krb5 application is a little bit more elegant form of the reference code from the MIT `krb5` repository, also included here.

-There is a `server` running in the `krb5-server` container and a `client` running in the `krb5-client` container.
+The server applications are copied to the `krb5-server` container, and the client applications are copied to the `krb5-client` container.

-The server opens a TCP socket and waits for connection, and once arrives, authenticates the user.
-The client connects to that same port and sends the ticket it got from the TGS.

 ## Usage